 - Executed the load test from 20 production application servers, all at once

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21

 - Couchbase scaled very well during our test, we achieved 400 000 GET requests / second with an average latency of 400us (micro-second), 99th = 4ms without using Multi-GET

-- CPU usage was minimal although we observed 50K to 120K interrupts / second during load testing (per cluster node)
+- CPU usage was not too heavy although we observed 50K to 120K interrupts / second during load testing (per cluster node)

-- Increasing the “client side” threads beyond 16 doubled the latency with only 20% increase in throughput although it is likely to be caused by the limitation of the client application server (or its hardware).
+- Increasing the client side threads beyond 16 doubled the latency with only 20% increase in throughput, although it is likely to be caused by the limitation of the client application (or its hardware)